-Assume we have the SSA of $P$'s suffixes, we will build the SST of $B$'s suffixes, by first compute the SSA of $B$, then compute the LCP array of these suffixes and finally build the SST based on the SSA and LCP array.
-To compute the SSA of $B$, we use the same technique we already used for the construction of $P$'s SSA.
+Given the SSA of $P$'s suffixes the algorithm builds the SST of $B$'s suffixes, by first computing the SSA of $B$, then computing the LCP array of these suffixes and finally building the SST based on the SSA and LCP array.
+To compute the SSA of $B$, the algorithm uses the same technique we already used for the construction of $P$'s SSA.
 For any $i\in B$, let $v_i=S[i..i+3\delta-1]$ be the string of length $3\delta$ from position $i$.
-In addition, similar to the construction of the SSA of $P$, if the last $2\delta$ characters in $S[i..i+3\delta-1]$ are from one large periodic block we add two characters due to the periodicity violation and the length of this block and $3\delta$ characters from the right violation.
+In addition, similar to the construction of the SSA of $P$, if the central part $S[i+\delta..i+2\delta-1]$ is part of a periodic block we add two characters due to the periodicity violation and the distance between the $\rv$ of the block and $i$, followed by $3\delta$ characters from the right violation.
 The algorithm sorts all the $v_i$s for $i\in B$ in $\O(n\cdot\frac \delta\tau)$ time and computes the rank of each $v_i$, denoted as $r_i$.
 In addition, the algorithm computes for each $i\in B$ the index $\suc_P(i+\delta)$ which is the first selected position after index $i+\delta$.
 Let us denote by $x_i$ the rank of the suffix $S[\suc_P(i+\delta)..n]$ among all the suffixes of $P$ (which can be retrieved from the SSA of $P$).
 For each $i\in B$ we associate the pair $(r_i,x_i)$.
-The SSA of $B$ is obtained by sorting the list of pairs, due to the following lemma, which its proof is omitted since it is almost the same as the proof of Lemma~\ref{lem:SSA_of_blocks}. \begin{lemma} Let $i,j\in B$ be two given suffixes, then $S[i..n]<S[j..n]$ if and only if $(r_i,x_i)<(r_j,x_j)$ (where $<$ is the lexicographic smaller than relation). \end{lemma}
+The SSA of $B$ is obtained by sorting the list of pairs, due to the following lemma.
+The lemma's proof is omitted since it is almost the same as the proof of Lemma~\ref{lem:SSA_of_blocks}. \begin{lemma} Let $i,j\in B$ be two given suffixes, then $S[i..n]<S[j..n]$ if and only if $(r_i,x_i)<(r_j,x_j)$ (where $<$ is the lexicographic smaller than relation). \end{lemma}